 Termination, the Last Resort

-If an employee is an issue, they refuse additional training, they refuse your other forms of support, and they’re not planning to leave the organization then you are left the last resort.
-In other words, you must start the low performing employee on the disciplinary process that could lead to termination.
+If an employee is an issue, they refuse additional training, they refuse your other forms of support, and they’re not planning to leave the organization then you are left with the last resort.
+In other words, you must start the low-performing employee on the disciplinary process that could lead to termination.
 To clarify, this is the last resort because of the negativity and hard feelings that it creates.
 This can affect the employee in question and possibly the rest of your employees.

 The use of the disciplinary process and eventual terminations of angry, underperforming, unmotivated, and disengaged employees can be messy and difficult.
 Therefore, I suggest reading our other blog post called “How to Fire Someone Correctly” to help guide you through this process.

 A properly operating human resource department or advisor working with employee issues can help identify or prevent these issues.
 In other words, is your organization working properly with HR?
-For a high level overview see our blog post “What is the Role of Human Resources?”
+For a high-level overview see our blog post “What is the Role of Human Resources?”